|

 Steenberg

 Established in the 1600s, Steenberg has a lot of history and is also the most beautifully manicured estate in Constantia.
 There is a hotel, a golf estate, an excellent spa, and two restaurants.
-For your wine tasting, you can sit in the modern tasting room, or out on the terrace overlooking the enormous infinity pool.
+For your wine tasting, you can sit in the modern tasting room or out on the terrace overlooking the enormous infinity pool.
 If you’re indoors, you can have your tasting against the backdrop of the cellar, which you can see through a glass wall.
 I absolutely love their MCC, which is deliciously dry.

 Next to the tasting room is Bistro Sixteen82, with a trendy yet relaxed atmosphere, which serves breakfast and lunch, and tapas in the evenings.
 It has a good vibe during the day, when people are in and out of the tasting room, and having glasses of wine on the terrace.
 The second restaurant, Tryn, has a slightly more upmarket feel, with tasting menus often available.
 Despite this, it also serves breakfast, and children love roaming around on the lawns while they wait for their eggs.